PudgeDaMuerto/DigitalMaturity/readme.md

     cd <repo>
     ```

-2. Create .env file inside repository and add some variables:
+2. Create .env file inside repository and add some variables
     ```shell
     SECRET_KEY # 'some secret'
     DEBUG # 0 or 1